The progestogen-only pill

 - you need to remember to take it at or around the same time every day

-- some medications, including certain types of antibiotic, can make it less effective
+- some medicines, including some (uncommon) antibiotics, can make it less effective

 - breast tenderness and breast enlargement